moorepants/tu-delft-promotion/associate-vision-statement.rst

 into traffic micro simulation [Schmidt2023]_ which we will make available for practitioners through the widely used SUMO simulation tool in the coming year.

-My current and future work is focused on refining and expanding our understanding of human-machine control of the bicycle-rider system and using these findings to improve performance and safety in sports, improve transportation systems, and applying technological innovations in bicycle design.
+All of this leads into my current and future work that is focused on refining and expanding our understanding of human-machine control of the bicycle-rider system and using these findings to improve performance and safety in sports, improve transportation systems, and applying technological innovations in bicycle design.

 Valorization
 ============

-I want to see TU Delft be the world's hub for bicycle engineering research and for us to broadly support society's needs for innovations in bicycle technology.
+I want to see TU Delft become the world's hub for bicycle engineering research and for us to broadly support society's needs for innovations in bicycle technology.
 In my brief time here, I have worked to establish and engage a growing network of bicycle interested industry partners.
 I currently work in close partnership with Royal Dutch Gazelle, Team DSM, and Bosch eBike Systems